harit105/30DayMapChallenge_GIS/Day_16_Choropleth/README.md

 This project aims to analyze the relationship between innovation barriers and health prevalence across different states.
 By examining patent counts and health data, we can identify potential correlations and insights.

 ## Data Sources

+The data used in this analysis is sourced from the [Center for Disease Control and Prevention - PLACES: Local Data for Better Health](https://places.cdc.gov/?view=county).
 - **Patents Data**: Contains the number of patents filed in each state.
 - **Health Prevalence Data**: Contains health prevalence statistics for various conditions across states.